 • A member may terminate membership at any time by notifying the Coalition Chair in writing or by email.

-We meet at Esterly Hall (Nevada County Association of Realtors), 336 Crown Point Circle, in Grass Valley.
+Our meetings are the first Tuesday in February, May, August and November at 5:30 pm (unless re-scheduled due to holiday/weather).
+Once a year, the meeting will be in Truckee.
+The other meetings are held at Esterly Hall (Nevada County Association of Realtors), 336 Crown Point Circle, in Grass Valley.
 Never been there?
 Here's an aerial map view plus photo of the lower driveway and building.

 Join our mailing list to get the latest meeting information.